We CAN help!

 Has your application for car insurance been turned down?
 Has your current insurer refused to renew your policy?
 Then we can help.

 Thousands of motorists find their applications declined automatically.
-This is because most insurance companies rely on statistics when deciding whether or not to accept someone as a client, rather than looking at them as individuals.
+This is because most insurance companies rely on computers rather than experienced insurance people when deciding whether or not to accept someone as a client.
 The problem is that once you have been denied insurance it is very unlikely that another mainstream company will accept you onto it's books.
-They all ask: 'have you ever had insurance declined or cancelled?' and if your answer is 'yes' then a turndown is almost inevitable.
+They all ask: 'have you ever had insurance declined or cancelled?' and if your answer is 'yes' then a turndown is almost inevitable because the 'computer says no'.
+This is why you need to contact a specialist in finding cheap car insurance for people who have been refused elsewhere, or quoted very high premiums.

 They are allowed a lot of discretion in deciding whether or not to issue a policy to any particular person.
 An exception to this is that they cannot turn down someone because of a disability; provided that the disabled person has informed the DVLA, and a licence has still been granted.
 A refusal for that cause alone would be unlawful.
 However, if their statistics indicated that the applicant's condition produced a significantly greater risk of a claim then they could demand a higher premium.